it3xl/git-repo-sync/README.md

 * Notifications about conflict solving or branch deletion
 * reasonable customizations for you cases

 ## Features

 * Prevention of an occasional deletion of an entire repository.
-* Deletion and creation of branches in the foreign repository.
+* Deletion and creation of branches from one side repository to another.
-* Auto conflict resolving by [Convention over Git](http://blog.it3xl.com/2017/09/convention-over-git.html) (non-fast-forward branch conflicts).
+* Auto conflict solving by [Convention over Git](http://blog.it3xl.com/2017/09/convention-over-git.html) (non-fast-forward branch conflicts).
 * Recreation of the synchronization from any position and from scratch.
 * Failover & auto recovery of synchronization is supported.
 Especially for network troubles.
-* Solution is applied per-repository (vs per-server)
+* Solution is applied per-repository (not per-server)
 * Synchronization of the Git-tags was removed because GitLab loves to block tag's deletion.
 * Single non-bare Git repository is used for the synchronization.
-* You can attach some your automations and notify somehow about conflict solving or about any branch deletion.
+* You can attach your automations to notify about conflict solving or a branch deletion.

-* others.
+## Provinding credentials for Git

+I use my **bash Git Credential Helper [git-cred](https://github.com/it3xl/bash-git-credential-helper)**<br/>
+It passes to Git credentials from enviroment variables created by Continues Intergration tools like Jenkins.<br/>
+It is **[inegrated](https://github.com/it3xl/git-sync/blob/master/repo_settings/sample_repo.sh)** now with git-sync.

 ## What to expect next